keymanapp/help.keyman.com/developer/engine/android/17.0/KMManager/setHTMLBanner.md

 When suggestions aren't available for a keyboard, an HTML banner is displayed instead.
 Use this method to specify the HTML content to display in the banner to theme your keyboard app.

+If the banner theme references assets (like .svg or .css files), ensure you've also called [copyHTMLBannerAssets()](copyHTMLBannerAssets).

-Note: This needs to be updated whenever the keyboard is reloaded, so call this in `SystemKeyboard.onInitializeInterface(()`.
+Note: The HTML banner needs to be updated whenever the keyboard is reloaded, so call this in `SystemKeyboard.onInitializeInterface(()`.

 ## Examples